hassonor/devops-knowledge/AWS/developer-Associate-DVA-C02/EC2/EC2.md

   application with flexible start and end times.
 * `Dedicated`: A physical EC2 server dedicated for your use.
 Great if you have server-bound licenses to reuse or compliance requirements.

+### Exploring EC2 Instance Types

+___

+1. `Hardware`: When you launch an instance, the instance type determines the hardware of the host computer used for your instance.
+2. `Capabilities`: Each instance type offers different compute, memory and storage capabilities.
+These types are grouped in instance families.
+3. `Application Requirements`: Select an instance type based on the requirements of the application that you plan to run on your instance.

+#### Exam Tips: Determines the hardware of the host computer

+Each instance type offers different compute, memory and storage capabilities.
+These types are grouped in instances families.
+Select an instance type based on the requirements of your application.